-More than one million vehicles stolen in the U.S. last year, NICB reports Take precautions to help prevent auto theft and consider optional Comprehensive insurance coverage
+More than one million vehicles stolen in the U.S. last year, NICB reports

+Take precautions to help prevent auto theft and consider optional Comprehensive insurance coverage

-- The National Insurance Crime Bureau (NICB) reports more than one million motor vehicles were stolen last year, a one percent increase over 2022. - Owners of vehicles stolen are "on the hook" without Comprehensive Insurance Coverage. - The National Highway Traffic Safety Administration (NHTSA) reports that a vehicle was stolen every 31 seconds in the United States. in 2023 and cost vehicle owners more than \$8 billion.
+- The National Insurance Crime Bureau (NICB) reports more than one million motor vehicles were stolen last year, a one percent increase over 2022. - Owners of vehicles stolen are "on the hook" without Comprehensive Insurance

+Coverage. - The National Highway Traffic Safety Administration (NHTSA) reports that a vehicle was stolen every 31 seconds in the United States. in 2023 and cost vehicle owners more than \$8 billion.

-BOISE, ID, July 16, 2024 - July is National Vehicle Theft Prevention Month and the National Insurance Crime Bureau (NICB) and National Highway Traffic Safety Administration (NHTSA) are bringing awareness to the growing problem of auto theft in the United States as well as highlighting ways to help prevent your vehicle from being stolen.
+PORTLAND, OR, July 16, 2024 - July is National Vehicle Theft Prevention Month and the National Insurance Crime Bureau (NICB) and National Highway Traffic Safety the United States as well as highlighting ways to help prevent your vehicle from being stolen.